SEVEN GENERATIONS

 Tôzan Tôgokuya

-The actors Bandô Matatarô V and Ichimura Uzaemon XII playing the roles of Sone Jidayû and Shikamata Monnosuke in a print made by Utagawa Kunisada I
+The actors Bandô Matatarô V (left) and Ichimura Uzaemon XII (right) playing the roles of Sone Jidayû and Shikamata Monnosuke in a print made by Utagawa Kunisada I

 Bandô Matatarô VI

 Dates of birth and death unknown.
-He started his career as a disciple of the star Nakamura Utaemon III, who gave him the name of Nakamura Tsurujûrô.
+He started his career as a disciple of Fujikawa Tomokichi II at the end of the 1810s, who gave him the name of Fujikawa Tomogorô [2].
+He joined the star Nakamura Utaemon III at the beginning of the Tenpô era and received the name of Nakamura Tsurujûrô.
 He was a supporting tachiyaku actor and later on became also katakiyaku.
 He joined a travelling troupe and was back in Edo in 1855, becoming a disciple of Ichimura Uzaemon XIII.
-He took the name of Bandô Matatarô VI in March 1855, performing at the Ichimuraza in the drama "Kagamiyama Gonichi no Ishibumi".
-He acted for 10 years in Edo theaters and appeared for the last time on stage in January 1865, at the Ichimuraza, performing in the new year drama "Tsuru no Chitose Soga no Kadomatsu".
+He took the name of Bandô Matatarô VI in the 3rd lunar month of 1855, performing at the Ichimuraza in the drama "Kagamiyama Gonichi no Ishibumi".
+He acted for 10 years in Edo theaters and appeared for the last time on stage in the 1st lunar month of 1865, at the Ichimuraza, performing in the new year drama "Tsuru no Chitose Soga no Kadomatsu".
 He most likely died in 1866.
-He was a good supporting katakiyaku and fukeyaku.
+He was a good supporting katakiyaku and fukeyaku actor.

 Haimyô Yagô